cmzou/diffpriv/README.md

 ## References

-C. Dwork and A. Roth (2014), ìThe Algorithmic Foundations of Differential Privacyî, Foundations and Trends in Theoretical Computer Science: Vol. 9: No. 3ñ4, pp 211-407. http://dx.doi.org/10.1561/0400000042.
+C. Dwork and A. Roth (2014), ‚ÄúThe Algorithmic Foundations of Differential Privacy‚Äù, Foundations and Trends in Theoretical Computer Science: Vol. 9: No. 3‚Äì4, pp 211-407. http://dx.doi.org/10.1561/0400000042.

-S. Kuppam, R. Mckenna, D. Pujol, M. Hay, A. Machanavajjhala, and G. Miklau (2019), ìFair Decision Making using Privacy-Protected Dataî. https://arxiv.org/abs/1905.12744.
+S. Kuppam, R. Mckenna, D. Pujol, M. Hay, A. Machanavajjhala, and G. Miklau (2019), ‚ÄúFair Decision Making using Privacy-Protected Data‚Äù. https://arxiv.org/abs/1905.12744.